 While many tour companies take groups on Kilimanjaro, it is important for you to understand the difference you are choosing by climbing with a mountaineering guide service and with certified guides.
 Our itinerary allows ample time to acclimatize so that you can actually enjoy this peak (we take seven days when many companies take only five).
 Our guides are full-time mountain professionals which means they understand the hazards involved in climbing a peak this big.
 While the route itself is not technical, Kilimanjaro is still a very serious undertaking.
 Accidents do occur each year on the mountain, and generally they are on teams without experienced western mountain guides.
 Choosing to travel with Alpenglow Expeditions will increase both your safety and your enjoyment of Africa’s tallest peak.

-Our Kilimanjaro Expeditions will be led by one of Alpenglow’s Kilimanjaro expeditions are led by AMGA (American Mountain Guides Association) certified lead guides.
-AMGA certification is the highest possible training available to guides, and only the most experienced and dedicated attain it.
-Our lead guides have been climbing and guiding around the world for at least a decade, including many trips trekking Kilimajaro.
-Because we combine our North American guides’ experience with the local expertise of one of Tanzania’s best climbing and safari logistics operators we have the best in private transportation, food, naturalist guides, and lodging.
-When you climb Mount Kilimanjaro with Alpenglow your experience will be both safe and memorable!
+Our Kilimanjaro Expeditions will be led by one of Alpenglow’s AMGA certified lead guides.
+AMGA (American Mountain Guides Association) certification is the highest possible training available to guides, and only the most experienced and dedicated attain it.
+Our lead guides have been climbing and guiding around the world for at least a decade, including multiple trips to Kilimanjaro.
+We combine our North American guides’ experience with the local expertise of one of Tanzania’s best climbing and safari logistics operators.
+This ensures we have the best in private transportation, food, naturalist guides, and lodging and that your experience will be one you will never forget!